-There are 4 teaching periods per week of the core subject of English, with 3 teaching periods per week of Maths and Science; both English Language and English Literature are taught in English lessons and Science is taught as separate Sciences.
+There are 3 teaching periods per week of the core subjects of English, Maths and Science; both English Language and English Literature are taught in English lessons and Science is taught as separate Sciences.
 Pupils are given a taste of the Modern Foreign Languages of French, German and Spanish, as well as Latin, having 1 period per week of each.
-1 period per week is given to History, Geography, RS, Art, Music, Drama and Design Technology.
+1 period per week is given to History, Geography, RS, Art, Music, Drama, Design Technology and Computing.
 2.5 periods per week are given to PE; this includes one double period each week and one single period per fortnight.
-One and a half periods per week are given to PSHE (Personal, Social and Health Education).
+One and a half periods per week are given to PSHE (Personal, Social and Health Education) which also encompasses LTS (Learning and Thinking Skills).
 These lessons are usually delivered by members of the year team.